Chlorine: Chlorine oxoacids and oxyanions

-Perchlorates and perchloric acid (HOClO_{3}) are the most stable oxo-compounds of chlorine, in keeping with the fact that chlorine compounds are most stable when the chlorine atom is in its lowest (−1) or highest (+7) possible oxidation states.
+Perchlorates and perchloric acid (HOClO3) are the most stable oxo-compounds of chlorine, in keeping with the fact that chlorine compounds are most stable when the chlorine atom is in its lowest (−1) or highest (+7) possible oxidation states.
 Perchloric acid and aqueous perchlorates are vigorous and sometimes violent oxidising agents when heated, in stark contrast to their mostly inactive nature at room temperature due to the high activation energies for these reactions for kinetic reasons.
 Perchlorates are made by electrolytically oxidising sodium chlorate, and perchloric acid is made by reacting anhydrous sodium perchlorate or barium perchlorate with concentrated hydrochloric acid, filtering away the chloride precipitated and distilling the filtrate to concentrate it.
 Anhydrous perchloric acid is a colourless mobile liquid that is sensitive to shock that explodes on contact with most organic compounds, sets hydrogen iodide and thionyl chloride on fire and even oxidises silver and gold.
-Although it is a weak ligand, weaker than water, a few compounds involving coordinated ClO_{4}^{−} are known.
+Although it is a weak ligand, weaker than water, a few compounds involving coordinated ClO_{4}- are known.
 The Table below presents typical oxidation states for chlorine element as given in the secondary schools or colleges.
-There are more complex chemical compounds, the structure of which can only be explained using modern quantum chemical methods, for example, cluster technetium chloride [(CH_{3})_{4}N]_{3}[Tc_{6}Cl_{14}], in which 6 of the 14 chlorine atoms are formally divalent, and oxidation states are fractional.
-In addition, all the above chemical regularities are valid for "normal" or close to normal conditions, while at ultra-high pressures (for example, in the cores of large planets), chlorine can form a Na_{3}Cl compound with sodium, which does not fit into traditional concepts of chemistry.
+There are more complex chemical compounds, the structure of which can only be explained using modern quantum chemical methods, for example, cluster technetium chloride [(CH3)4N]3[Tc6Cl14], in which 6 of the 14 chlorine atoms are formally divalent, and oxidation states are fractional.
+In addition, all the above chemical regularities are valid for "normal" or close to normal conditions, while at ultra-high pressures (for example, in the cores of large planets), chlorine can form a Na3Cl compound with sodium, which does not fit into traditional concepts of chemistry.